PrairieLearn/PrairieLearn/docs/accessControl.md

 ## Dates

 All dates are specified in the format "YYYY-MM-DDTHH:MM:SS" using 24-hour times (this is the [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt) profile of [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)).
-All times are in Central Time (either CST or CDT as appropriate).
+All times are in the [timezone of the course instance](courseInstance.md#timezone).

 If you want to include full days, then it is generally best to start at 1 second after midnight, and end at 1 second before midnight.
 This avoids any confusion around the meaning of times exactly at midnight.
 For example, start at `2015-04-05T00:00:01` and end at `2015-04-07T23:59:59` for the 3-day window from April 5th to April 7th inclusive.